ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/zomy22/CVE-2020-16846-Saltstack-Salt-API](https://github.com/zomy22/CVE-2020-16846-Saltstack-Salt-API) :  ![starts](https://img.shields.io/github/stars/zomy22/CVE-2020-16846-Saltstack-Salt-API.svg) ![forks](https://img.shields.io/github/forks/zomy22/CVE-2020-16846-Saltstack-Salt-API.svg)

 ## CVE-2020-16270
  OLIMPOKS under 3.3.39 allows Auth/Admin ErrorMessage XSS.
-Remote Attacker can use discovered vulnerability to inject malicious JavaScript payload to victim&#8217;s browsers in context of vulnerable applications.
-Executed code can be used to steal administrator&#8217;s cookies, influence HTML content of targeted application and perform phishing-related attacks.
+Remote Attacker can use discovered vulnerability to inject malicious JavaScript payload to victim’s browsers in context of vulnerable applications.
+Executed code can be used to steal administrator’s cookies, influence HTML content of targeted application and perform phishing-related attacks.
 Vulnerable application used in more than 3000 organizations in different sectors from retail to industries.